-If you receive a This device has been removed from OneDrive To use OneDrive on this device, click OK to set up OneDrive again message on Windows 10 / 8 / 7, then you could see if any of these suggestions help you fix the problem.
+If you receive a This device has been removed from OneDrive To use OneDrive on this device, click OK to set up OneDrive again message on Windows, then you could see if any of these suggestions help you fix the problem.

 This device has been removed from OneDrive

-UPDATE: Microsoft appears to have fixed this issue in its latest October Cumulative Update.
-So please ensure that your Windows 10 is fully updated, restart your PC, log back in and see it the problem has gone away.
-Else you may read on.
+Microsoft appears to have fixed this issue in its latest Update.
+So please ensure that your Windows is fully updated, restart your PC, log back in and see it the problem has gone away.
+Else try these suggestions:

 Here ensure that the Let me use OneDrive to fetch any of my files on this PC is checked.